Coin flipping: Use in dispute resolution

+United States sports

 The National Football League also has a coin toss for tie-breaking among teams for playoff berths and seeding, but the rules make the need for coin toss, which is random rather than competitive, very unlikely.
 A similar procedure breaks ties for the purposes of seeding in the NFL draft; these coin tosses are more common, since the tie-breaking procedure for the draft is much less elaborate than the one used for playoff seeding.

 Major League Baseball once conducted a series of coin flips as a contingency on the last month of its regular season to determine home teams for any potential one-game playoff games that might need to be added to the regular season.
 Most of these cases did not occur.
 From the 2009 season, the method to determine home-field advantage was changed.